linto-project/linto-sp5/README.md

 ### What is this repository for? ###

-This repository contains the real-time and offline summarization modules of the openpaas sp5 project.
+This repository contains the real-time and offline summarization modules of the LinTo sp5 project.

 The REST interfaces and web-Socket connections are implemented in the service package